 My bestie and I live three states apart, but out in the west, and when one of those states is Texas, this adds up to a pretty dang far distance.
 Too far to get to spend as much time together as we’d like.
 But we stay close by texting every few days and calling often, we read out of the same Bible devotional every day, we send each other pins on Pinterest, and at least once a year we travel to meet somewhere and spend a few days hanging out.

 She came to both my girls’ weddings, my girls both call her Aunt Treva.
-And I got to go to her son’s wedding.
+And I in turn got to go to her son’s wedding, and even take pictures.
 We are as close as sisters, and I feel so blessed to have her in my life.
 She’s my people.
 My home team.
 My rock.
 My laughter.
 And my comfort zone.
 We go together like peas and carrots.

 Her mom was the best cook in town.
 You can string me up if I am lying.
 Ask anyone who lived there.
 I cherished every invitation to come to supper.
 And, I have several of her recipes that I still make to this day.
 I even found a set of dishes at a yard sale once that are the same ones she had, pattern, color, and everything, and I bought them.
 Whenever I serve food on them I hope that it is somehow blessed by sweet mama-Agnes as she looks down from heaven.
 Her own dishes of course passed down to Treva, and so we both have the same dishes in our kitchens.
 Isn’t that fun?

 Treva and I were visiting on the phone the other day, asking each other what we were going to make for supper, and when I told her I was thinking of making tuna salad she told me about a tuna salad her mom used to make sometimes when she was going to have girlfriends over.
-I’m not usually a fan of tuna on a tomato, and what’s funny is neither is she, but I will admit, it is much better on a nice fresh ripe garden tomato, one of those magnificent heirloom black tomatoes especially, which I just happen to have today.
+I’m not usually a fan of tuna on a tomato, and what’s funny is neither is my friend, but I will admit, it is much better on a nice fresh ripe garden tomato, one of those magnificent heirloom black tomatoes especially, which I just happen to have today.
 Treva also suggested trying a halved bell pepper next time.
 A red one, for looks.
 She’s a genius … it is a perfect substitute!

 MRS H’s SHOESTRING POTATO TUNA SALAD